como-usar-gpio-raspberry-pi

 In this example, the LED connected to GPIO pin 18 turns on and off every second.

-Besides controlling output devices, GPIOs can also be used to read data from input devices (such as sensors or signals provided by other devices).
+In addition to controlling output devices, GPIOs can also be used to read data from input devices (like sensors or signals provided by other devices).

 For example, this is how we could configure a GPIO pin as an input and read a voltage level provided by another device: